 ...But the word of God increased and multiplied.
 And Barnabas and Saul returned from Jerusalem when they had completed their service, bringing with them John, whose other name was Mark.
 (Acts 12:1-11, 24-25, ESV)

 Reflecting and Thinking

-In the last chapter we noted that God was at work behind the scenes.
+In the last chapter, we noted that God was at work behind the scenes.
 In this chapter, his work is more clearly seen.
-Peter's arrest by Herod is short-lived (as is Herod!), because God delivers him from prison by an angel.
+Peter's arrest by Herod is short-lived (as is Herod!), because God delivers Peter from prison by an angel.
 The intrigue and surprising twists continue as we meet the praying believers doubtful of Peter's release (for which they have been praying).
 Herod steps over the line in claiming to have divine power and God strikes him dead.
-Meanwhile, the work of God increases more and more, and Barnabas and Saul return to Antioch from Jerusalem, along with John Mark.
+Meanwhile, the work of God increases more and more, and Barnabas and Saul return to Antioch from Jerusalem along with John Mark.
 We are ready for the next step in the spread of the gospel-- "into all the world."

 Two miraculous events in this chapter are concluded with the simple observation that the word of the Lord was increasing and multiplying.
 What is the purpose of the miraculous events?
 Can the word go forth without miraculous support?
 Think about some of the ways God is at work in this chapter.
 How is God at work in your life and in the life of the church today?

 Our God and Father, impress upon us afresh the power of prayer.
 Teach us dependence; teach us humility.
 Work among us and in us and through us so that your word may spread with great power today.
 Help us reflect your glory, in the name of Jesus, Amen.